gunoodaddy/SharedPainter/README.md

 * Broadcast Chatting (only available for the same network)
 * Auto version update feature
 * Auto-save file(export) before items are cleared
+* Screen Recording feature added.
+BETA. only Windows 7. (not tested on Mac, etc)

 ## TODO
 * Basic figure drawing